 There are differing approaches.
-The traditional approach advocates a certain diagnosis and classification of the severity of endometriosis before giving any therapy for possible endometriosis.
+The first is to determine the diagnosis and severity of the endometriosis before beginning therapy.
 In contrast, those practicing the modern approach advocate a therapeutic trial in patients who are deemed likely to have endometriosis, without requiring surgical confirmation.
 The latter is most often used when the patient’s primary symptom is pain, and there is no immediate desire for fertility.

 If your doctor suspects you have endometriosis, the following tests may be ordered:

 Ultrasound—Transvaginal ultrasound appears to be a useful test to both make and to exclude the diagnosis of an ovarian endometrioma (growth of endometriosis and old blood within the ovary).

 Laparoscopy —A laparoscope is a small telescope that is inserted into your abdomen through small cuts made on your lower abdomen.
 This brings light into the abdomen and the doctor can then see inside.
 A small video camera can project images from inside your abdomen onto a video screen.
 This process allows for the detection of endometrial tissue outside of the uterus.
 The size, number, and location of this tissue can then be determined.
 This is a minor surgical procedure done on an outpatient basis under anesthesia.